Projective geodesic extensions by conformal modifications in nonholonomic mechanics

-One of the main goals of this paper is to show that this very specific case is not the only one of interest: we will find (both in theory and in examples) projective geodesic extensions for nonholonomic systems that do not adhere to any of these strong assumptions.
+One of the main goals of this paper is to show that the very specific case of Theorem~3.4 in \cite{Simoes} is not the only one of interest: we will find (both in theory and in examples) projective geodesic extensions for nonholonomic systems that do not adhere to any of these strong assumptions.

 If we set the geodesic extension problem in a broader context, it can be regarded as a special case of the kind of {\em Hamiltonization problems} that have been discussed in e.g.\ \cite{BFM,marta}.
 There, the main idea is to enlarge the mixed first- and second order system of $(L,\mathcal{D})$ to a (chosen) full system of second-order differential equations, and to write those as the Euler-Lagrange equations of a new Lagrangian $\hat L$.
 When compared to the setting of this paper, both the given Lagrangian $L$ and the sought-for Lagrangian $\hat L$ are here of purely-kinetic-type (i.e.\ coming from a Riemannian metric and with constant potential).